tdunning/log-synth/README.md

 	    "year":2007
     }

-Note that there can be implausible combinations of engine, year and model.
-Also, the sampler currently only has information about Ford models.
-This means that you can easily get a BMW with a Ford Fiesta engine.
+Note that there can be implausible combinations of engine, year and model such as a 2007 DeLorean.
+Also, the sampler currently only has information about Ford and BMW models.
+For other makes, the model engine and plant information is just gibberish.

     {
         "VIN":"WBACW75L67G000008",